Tamainu-pō: Battle of Kiri-parera

 Later on, Kōkako, who had fought with Māhanga's father in Manukau Harbour, came south with a war party and built a fortress at Kiri-parera, just downstream from Kāniwhaniwha.
 Māhanga assembled his forces and called for his Toko-whitu ('Seven Champions') to leap over his back.
 None of them could, but Tamainu-pō was able to do it, a sign that he would defeat Kōkako.

 When Māhanga's force approached Kiri-parera, they saw Kōkako's forces hiding ready for an ambush near the gateway.
 Taimainu-pō shouted for them to charge and then used the distraction to sneak over the palisade into the fortress and search for his father.
 While he was still on the fence, Kōkako's forces broke and fled into their fortress and Tamainu-pō caught sight of his father, recognising him by his red feather-cloak.
 He leapt down on him, pushed him into the ditch, snatched off his cloak, seized his patu, and then let him go free, without revealing who he was.

 After the battle, the Toko-whitu all presented severed heads, claiming that they had killed Kōkako, but they obviously looked nothing like him (Kōkako had distinctive light-coloured hair).
-Taimainu-pō also brought a head, taken from someone who looked similar to Kōkako, and together with the cloak and patu, this convinced Māhanga that Kōkako was dead.
+Tamainu-pō also brought a head, taken from someone who looked similar to Kōkako, and together with the cloak and patu, this convinced Māhanga that Kōkako was dead.